samanvithms2002/Formflow-openai-realtime-console/README.md

 You can then choose between **manual** (Push-to-talk) and **vad** (Voice Activity Detection) conversation modes, and switch between them at any time.

-There are two functions enabled;

-- `get_weather`: Ask for the weather anywhere and the model will do its best to pinpoint the location, show it on a map, and get the weather for that location.
-Note that it doesn't have location access, and coordinates are "guessed" from the model's training data so accuracy might not be perfect.
-- `set_memory`: You can ask the model to remember information for you, and it will store it in a JSON blob on the left.

 You can freely interrupt the model at any time in push-to-talk or VAD mode.